 Marozas is a member of the largest Chippewa reservation in Wisconsin, which is the Bad River Band of the Lake Superior Tribe of Chippewa Indians Reservation.

-She graduated from St. Cloud State University (SCSU) in 2012 with a degree in television broadcast journalism and a minor in American Indian studies.
+She grew up in Andover, Minn., and graduated from Andover High School in 2008.
+Marozas went on to graduate from St. Cloud State University (SCSU) in 2012 with a degree in television broadcast journalism and a minor in American Indian studies.
 Marozas has experience filming, editing, producing, anchoring and reporting at SCSU’s television station.

 During her college years she interned at the St. Cloud Times in St. Cloud, Minn., and at the Argus Leader in Sioux Falls, S.D.
 After college she became the first News Apprentice to work at WCCO-TV in Minneapolis.
 She is also a 2010 and 2011 American Indian Journalism Institute (AIJI) graduate.